The Brexit transition agreement

 Brexit and savings/ interest rates

 If the worst comes to the worst and the UK doesn’t strike a deal with the EU on Brexit, in general, it would be bad news for the economy.
-In terms of interest rates, the implications are not clear.
+In terms of interest rates, the implications are not very clear.

 While the economy would be weaker, the supply potential of the British economy would arguably also be reduced.
 As the Bank of England's mandate is to set interest rates to meet its inflation target, it’s not clear whether demand or supply would be the predominant factor.
 So, it might well be that initially the Bank of England would cut rates again, to bolster confidence, but my guess is that they wouldn’t stay lower for very long.